JohnnyMorganz/luau-lsp/editors/README.md

 ## Configuring FFlags

-The Luau project makes use of FFlag to gate and dynamically enable new features when they are released.
+The Luau project makes use of FFlags to gate and dynamically enable new features when they are released.

 For the Luau Language Server, FFlags are defined on the command line: